Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 ##### 4.3.2 Abundance (reads)

 Compute species abundance estimates using target reads as input with Bracken2.
-This step is very fast (~ 2 seconds per sample with 'standard' database and ~ 6 GB traget fastq.gz) so abundance is computed per sample in series rather than in parallel.
+This step is very fast (~ 2 seconds per sample with 'standard' database and ~ 6 GB target fastq.gz) so abundance is computed per sample in series rather than in parallel.

-The following Bracken2 parameters are set by default in the script - please update these to values better suited to your data if required:
+The following Bracken2 parameters are set by default in the script `bracken_est_abundance.pbs` - please update these to values better suited to your data if required.
+The kmer length and read length values used here should match that used when building the bracken2 database in the previous step.

 ```
 KMER_LEN=35